Utopia (Australian TV series): Series 5 (2023)

-Series 5 of Utopia has been confirmed by the ABC to air in June 2023.
+Scripts

+In 2015, HarperCollins published the scripts of the first two seasons.

 Reception

-Anne Pender from The Conversation described Utopia as "light – but sharp and witty" political satire.
+Anne Pender, writing for The Conversation, described Utopia as "light – but sharp and witty" political satire.
 She praised the talents of the writers and the cast of "exceptional actors".
 She also noted that it was an improvement from The Speechmaker, a stage show that Sitch and Working Dog Productions put together earlier in 2014.
 David Knox from TV Tonight noted the show's similarity to Sitch's previous work, The Hollowmen.
 In addition to praising the performances of cast members, he opined that the city backdrop of East Melbourne gave the series a "fresh, contemporary feel" accompanied by a "driving percussion soundtrack" and "cityscape montages".
 Ahmad Kahn from The Huffington Post drew comparisons with the earlier and more cynical seasons of American workplace comedies The Office and Parks and Recreation, as well as saying that Utopia offers a "painfully funny satire that focuses on the interaction between the media and press friendly projects wanted by government administrations and the disparities it presents to those in the agency who would prefer practicality."

 Netflix purchased the rights to the program in 2015 to broadcast the first two series under the title Dreamland.
-Series 1 began airing on PBS in the United States on 21 July 2018.
+The first series began airing on PBS in the United States on 21 July 2018.